This page is a guide to quickly getting up and running with the EasySMF:JE Java API on z/OS.

 Installation on other platforms (Windows, Linux etc)

-You can edit, complie and run Java programs on z/OS, but development is much easier using an IDE like Eclipse on a workstation.
-The resulting .class files can then be uploaded and run on z/OS.
+You can edit, compile and run Java programs on z/OS, but development is much easier using an IDE like Eclipse on a workstation.

 Add the contents of the jar subdirectory to the Java classpath.